-In Year 8 setting is introduced in Modern Foreign Languages.
+Setting is introduced in Modern Foreign Languages in Year 8 and Science in Year 9.
 At the end of Year 9 pupils have the opportunity to select courses which are best suited to them in Years 10 and 11.
-All pupils study the core

-National Curriculum subjects of English, Maths, Science, Physical Education and Religious Education.
+All pupils study the core National Curriculum subjects of English, Maths, Science, Physical Education and Religious Education.
+The majority of pupils will also study a Foreign Language.
 In addition they are able to take further option subjects from a wide choice.
 Courses lead to GCSE examinations or GCSE equivalent qualifications.